Sanasar: Nearby sights

 A nearby mountain range is called the Shanta Ridge.
 The Shank Pal Temple is located at the highest point of the Shank Pal ridge, at an altitude of 2,897 m, a few hours' walk from Sanasar.
 The 400-year-old temple is dedicated to Nag Shankh Pal.
 No mortar was used to join the stones of the temple.

 Shanta Gala is a pass on the Shanta ridge which offers a view of the Panchari valley on the other side of the ridge.
 The pass leads to the Lander area.

+Activities

+Sanasar is a hub for adventure sports in the Jammu region.
+Activities available include paragliding, camping, zip-lining, horse riding, and boating on Sanasar Lake.

+The area also features a Tulip Garden which is a seasonal attraction near Sanasar Lake, drawing visitors during the spring bloom season.